Described here under the following headings are the details of the (B.Arch) Architecture course in India :

 The Institutions may permit, at their discretion, migration of students from one Institution to another subject to the maximum number of students not exceeding the permitted maximum intake in a class.

-WHAT IS THE FORMAT OF THE EXAMINATIONS AND MINIMUM PASS % REQUIRED?
+WHAT IS THE FORMAT OF THE EXAMINATIONS AND MINIMUM PASS % REQUIRED FOR ADMISSION TO ARCHITECTURE IN INDIA?

 - The University or an independent examining body conducts the examinations at the end of each semester.